Skip to content

 The Board confirms that no Non-Executive Director:

-- has ever had a material business relationship with H&T either directly or as a partner, shareholder, Director or senior employee of a body that has such a relationship with H&T;
+• has ever had a material business relationship with H&T either directly or as a partner, shareholder, Director or senior colleague of a body that has such a relationship with H&T;

-- has any close family ties with any of H&T’s advisors, Directors, or senior colleagues; or
+• has any close family ties with any of H&T’s advisers, Directors, or senior colleagues; or

 Non-Executive Directors each confirm that they are: